raphael/linux-samus/README.md

 `make nconfig` in the `build/linux` directory, go to `General setup` and enable `Support for paging of anonymous memory (swap)`.

-### 5. LVM / Encrypted partition doesn't boot
+### 4. LVM / Encrypted partition doesn't boot

 The kernel config in this repo doesn't enable LVM support which is required if the encryption is using cryptsetup a.k.a.
 DMCrypt.
-If you need support enable the corresponding options in Drivers --> Multiple devices driver support (RAID and LVM) --> Device mapper support.
+If you need support enable the corresponding options in `Drivers --> Multiple devices driver support (RAID and LVM) --> Device mapper support`.

 ## Contributions